ds-102/sp25/_staffers/charisse.md

 email: charisseliu@berkeley.edu
 website:
 photo: charisse.jpg
-pronouns:
+pronouns: she/her
 ---

 Hi!
 I’m a senior studying DS & Stats.
-I like crosswords, arts & crafts, and Freshroll.
-Excited to be a part of your Data 102 journey, and feel free to reach out for anything!
+I like crosswords, arts & crafts, and Data 102 (lol).
+I am so excited to be able to teach one of my favorite classes again!
+Excited to be a part of your Data 102 journey, and please feel free to reach out for anything!